bchangizi/chat/README.md

 # chat
 Chat web app with Nodejs, Express.js, Socket.io and Bootstrap

-Build as a multiroom example.
+Build as a multiroom chat example.